korkie9/da-browser-launcher/README.md

 # Da Browser Launcher

-Da Browser Launcher was lets users launch their preferred browser in their specific profiles.
+Da Browser Launcher lets users launch their preferred browser in their specific profiles.

 For instance, should a user wish to open Firefox with the profile name "John", instead of going to `about:profiles` in their browser and searching for their profile manually, they can merely launch Da Browser Launcher and select their profile directly.